 If you have any follow up questions, don’t hesitate to call our office, speak with a dental assistant, and get the answers you need.
 Our team strives to be available, informative, and encouraging at all times.
 Dental Express exams and procedures bring clients in the door, but our concern and follow up is what keeps them coming back.
 Your satisfaction is our focus.

 Because sealants are a preventive procedure, most dental insurance companies will cover a portion of the cost.
 After our dentist makes a recommendation, you will meet with a treatment planner who goes over your insurance breakdown.
 They will check to see if you have a “waiting period” or if you’ve reached your annual maximum.
 During your meeting with our Dental Express planner, ask questions, get to know your policy, and make sure you’re using your benefits to your advantage.
 Our team member will talk to your provider to determine your coverage and out-of-pocket costs.
 At Dental Express, we take full transparency and insurance education very seriously.
 We want to know that you feel comfortable, understand your decisions, and save as much money as possible.
 If we can’t find an affordable solution with your insurance, Dental Express takes many different payment methods.
 And if needed, we can assist you with low-interest financing for medical treatments.
 We want to provide the best dental care while saving you money at all costs.

-Dental sealants can provide a host of benefits for you or your child’s dental health.
+Dental sealants can provide a host of benefits of dental sealants for kids.
 By protecting your teeth from decay, bacteria, and plaque, sealants can also protect your wallet.
 When your teeth are safe from disease, you can avoid expensive treatments like fillings, crowns, and other dental restorations.
 If you’d like to learn more about this quick and easy dental treatment, contact one of our San Diego offices to book an appointment with one of our expert dentists.

 What to Expect